uskawi/M.M.A-Masters/README.md

 ![Banner](assets/images/readme-images/Banner.jpg)

-# Welcome Section
+### Welcome Section

-It is not immediately apparent to the user what the website is about; The welcome section makes sure that he clearly understands the purpose of the website.It is not immediately apparent to the users what the website is about; The welcome section makes sure that he clearly understands the website's purpose.
+It is not immediately apparent to the users what the website is about; The welcome section makes sure they clearly understands the website's purpose.
 And also, it tells the  users in as few words as possible what they can find and achieve on the website.
-The Welcome Section is build using CSS Grid, and it's fully responsive to all screen sizes.
+The Welcome Section comprises four subsections.
+Build using CSS Grid, t's fully responsive to all screen sizes.
 In screens with max-width 576px every subsection take 100% of screen width.
 In screens with max-width 992px, the Welcome subsection take 100% of screen width. the Philosophy and Focus subsections are located below the welcome subsection and take 50% of screen width each.
 The Mission subsection is located below the Philosophy and Focus sections in the middle of the screen and takes one-third of the screen width.
 In screens with a min-width 992 px, the Welcome subsection takes 100% of screen width.
 The Philosophy, Focus, and Mission subsections are located below the welcome subsection and take one-third of the screen width each.